Cold Email Strategy

 What Tools Do You Need to Connect?

 When something goes wrong with your email campaign—and at some point, it will—who can you turn to?
 Customer support is one of those things that doesn’t seem important until you desperately need it.
 Some services offer limited support through help articles and email tickets, which can be frustrating when you’re facing an urgent issue.
 For something as critical as your email outreach, look for a provider that offers responsive, expert support.
-When you’re managing a complex setup, having the ability to book a call with someone who understands the technical side of email deliverability is incredibly valuable.
-Don’t underestimate the peace of mind that comes with knowing an expert has your back.
+When you’re managing a complex setup, having the ability to What's Your Budget?

 What Metrics Do You Need to Track?